mkyadav2021/Proteus_8-bit_computer/README.md

 ROM: (2*32KB) for Control Unit

+Instructions supported (as of now): LOAD, ADD, OUT, HLT (the load on CPU was significant even with these basic instrucitons)
+<br>(Not Turing Complete)
-Instructions supported (as of now): LOAD, ADD, OUT, HLT (not Turing Complete) If we add unconditional jump, conditional jump; it would theoretically make it Turing Complete.
+If we add unconditional jump, conditional jump; it would theoretically make it Turing Complete.
 Practically, it is still limited by memory, clock constraints.

 Units: RAM, Program Counter, Memory Address Register, Instruction Register, Register A, Register B, Output Register, Clock, Arithmetic Logic Unit (Only implemented Arithmetic Instruction as of now), Control Logic Unit.